MITLibraries/tacos/docs/architecture-decisions/0005-use-cancancan-for-authorization.md

 Pundit also allows for more granular access control via [scopes](https://github.com/varvet/pundit?tab=readme-ov-file#scopes).
 This feature is the most compelling reason to choose Pundit over CanCanCan, but it's unclear whether we would need it in this application.

+Because it requires a separate policy class per model, Pundit can require some repetitive code if authorization policies are similar across multiple models.
+We might be able to mitigate this by abstracting common logic to the `ApplicationPolicy` from which all policy classes inherit.

 ### Action Policy